iree-org/iree/docs/website/docs/blog/2021-07-19-tflite-tosa.md

 TFLite with IREE is available in Python and Java.
-We have a [colab notebook](https://colab.research.google.com/github/google/iree/blob/main/samples/colab/tflite_text_classification.ipynb) that shows how to use IREE’s python bindings and TFLite compiler tools to compile a pre-trained TFLite model from a flatbuffer and run using IREE.
+We have a [colab notebook](https://colab.research.google.com/github/google/iree/blob/main/samples/colab/tflite_text_classification.ipynb) that shows how to use IREE’s python bindings and TFLite compiler tools to compile a pre-trained TFLite model from a FlatBuffer and run using IREE.
 We also have an
 [Android Java app](https://github.com/not-jenni/iree-android-tflite-demo) that was forked from an existing TFLite demo app, swapping out the TFLite library